moonlightwork/marketplace-resources/README.md

 - [Online marketplaces](https://a16z.com/2015/01/22/online-marketplaces/) by	Jeff Jordan for Andreessen Horowitz
 - [People marketplaces](https://a16z.com/2013/07/22/people-marketplaces-3/) by Jeff Jordan for Andreessen Horowitz
 - [Marketplaces are eating firms](https://techcrunch.com/2014/11/22/marketplaces-are-eating-firms/) by Josh Breinlinger for Techcrunch
-- [Marketplace liquidity](https://techcrunch.com/2017/07/11/marketplace-liquidity/) by Borja Moreno for Techcrunch
+- [Marketplace liquidity](https://techcrunch.com/2017/07/11/marketplace-liquidity/) by Borja Moreno de los Rios for Techcrunch

 ### Chicken and egg problem